Stormfront Studios: Sports era (1993-2000)

 The studio developed Tony La Russa's Ultimate Baseball in 1991, working closely with baseball manager Tony La Russa.
 The game was the most successful of SSI's works outside of D&D, and would change the company's direction for the decade.
 Some of the design principles SSI introduced, such as a circular marker beneath the player with possession of the ball, would become ubiquitous in the sports genre.
 From 1993, the studio would focus largely on sports titles, many of which were published by a then recently founded EA Sports.
 Daglow had previously designed or co-designed a number of baseball games, including the first ever adaptation of the sport Baseball (1971), as well as Intellivision World Series Baseball and Earl Weaver Baseball with Eddie Dombrower.
 The studio's relationship with EA Sports would prove profitable over the course of the decade, and SSI developed eleven games for the publisher.
 This included work on a number of long lived franchises, such as NASCAR Racing, John Madden Football, and Tiger Woods PGA Tour.
 The studio produced sports titles almost exclusively over the period, though sometimes they were published by other groups.
 ESPN National Hockey Night for example was published by Sony.

 Licensed titles (2000-2008)

 The studio worked on a variety of licenses during the 2000s.
 This included two final D&D games, Pool of Radiance: Ruins of Myth Drannor (2001) and Forgotten Realms: Demon Stone (2004).
-There were a few successful titles such as their adaptation of The Lord of the Rings: The Two Towers (2002), which won the group an Academy of Interactive Arts & Sciences Award for Outstanding Achievement in Visual Engineering.
+There were a few successful titles such as its adaptation of The Lord of the Rings: The Two Towers (2002), which won the group an Academy of Interactive Arts & Sciences Award for Outstanding Achievement in Visual Engineering.
 Their other movie adaptations in the period, including Eragon (2006) and The Spiderwick Chronicles (2008) were less successful.
 Stormfront closed on March 31, 2008 due to poor business performance.